 Dr. Michel Ferrari

-Dr. Michel Ferrari is professor in the Department of Applied Psychology and Human Development in the University of Toronto’s Ontario Institute for Studies in Education (OISE).
-As Director of the Wisdom and Identity Lab, he explores the meaning of personal wisdom in people at different ages (from children to the elderly) from different nations.
-For example, he led an international study of personal wisdom in Canada, the USA, Ukraine, Iran, India, and China.
-Another international study explored the relationship between wisdom and motivation to virtue in younger and older adults of 4 different faith traditions (Christian, Muslim, Buddhist and Atheist) in Canada and South-Korea.
+Dr. Michel Ferrari is a professor in the Department of Applied Psychology and Human Development in the University of Toronto’s Ontario Institute for Studies in Education (OISE).
+As the Director of the Wisdom and Identity Lab, he explores the meaning of personal wisdom in people at different ages (from children to the elderly) from different nations.
 Currently, he is leading a study of the relationship between wisdom and successful acculturation in Islamic immigrants and refugees to Canada from Iran and Syria.
-He and his students and colleagues have edited 12 books and, in applied practice, he and his students have studied the experience of wisdom and personal identity in marginalized populations, in particular, of people diagnosed with autism.
+In applied practice, he and his students have studied wisdom and personal identity in marginalized populations—for example, of people diagnosed with autism.